znsio/specmatic-documentation/documentation/authoring_contracts.md

 ### The contract file

 A contract file contains a description of an API or a set of APIs using the [Specmatic language](/documentation/language.html).
-Contract files must have the extension `.qontract`.
+Contract files must have the extension `.spec`.

 ### Stub files that accompany the contract file